How to Find Poker Freerolls Online

 by Josh H | Owner and Editor-in-Chief

-The problem is: There are so many awful poker freerolls out there that aren’t worth your time.
-There are also so many poker sites out there that it’s almost impossible to manually scan all of their freeroll offerings.
+Unfortunately, there’s a big problem: there are so many awful poker freerolls out there that aren’t worth your time.
+There are also so many poker rooms out there that it’s almost impossible to manually scan all of their freeroll tournament offerings.

 That’s where I come in.